disruptek/golden/README.md

  - `prune-outliers` throw out this percentage of aberrant invocations with long runtime in order to clean up the histogram
  - `dry-run` don't write any results to the database
  - `histogram-classes` the number of points in the histogram
+ - `--` the following arguments are passed to the compiler and runtime.
+Note that if you supply `-- cpp` for compilation via C++, you will need to supply your own defines such as `-d:danger`.

 ## License
 MIT